 Once a school has applied to The Olive Branch Award, alongside this welcome pack, which has all the information you need to get started, you'll receive some printed materials to help you get a display underway.
-You can then sign up for certain programmes throughout the academic year, and send in evidence of completing programmes in order to receive the next leaf on your branch.
+You will then discuss the programmes that you want to be involved in during the academic year with Programme Manager, and send in evidence of completing programmes in order to receive the next leaf on your branch.
 SNS will send you new graphics and certificates for each branch.
-You'll receive a framework to self-monitor progress, and the Founder and Director of SNS will support you with an evaluation process.
-There are over 15 different programmes to choose from and full accreditation is reached once you have done 10 of these programmes over three years and you can choose whichever ones you like.
+You'll receive a framework to self-monitor progress, and the Programme Manager will support you with an evaluation process.
+There are many different programmes to choose from and full accreditation is reached once you have done 10 of these programmes over three years and you can choose whichever ones you like.